-- 10. The Authority invites the views of the insurance industry and other interested persons on the proposals set out in this consultation paper and encourages commercial insurers to field test the proposals using the template that will be released on 27 February 2023.
-The field-testing template should be populated on three different bases (details on the bases are included within the guidance sheet of the field-testing template) and therefore three different copies of the template should be submitted for this exercise.
-Comments should be addressed to riskanalytics@bma.bm no later than 30 April 2023. - 11.
-A second version of the consultation paper will be issued by the third quarter of 2023 with the associated draft bill, revised draft rules and guidance notes, and a second round of field testing.
-The Authority intends that the new requirements will enter into force on 1 January 2024.
+- 12. The Authority received a broad range of support on the long-term entity fee proposals and is not re-consulting on the fee proposals in CP2. - 13.
+The Authority invites the views of the insurance industry and other interested persons on the proposals set out in this consultation paper and encourages commercial insurers to field test the proposals using the field-testing template that accompanies the consultation paper.
+The field-testing template should be populated on three different bases (details on the bases are included within the guidance sheet of the field-testing template) and therefore, three different copies of the template should be submitted for this exercise.
+Comments should be addressed to riskanalytics@bma.bm no later than 15 September 2023. - 14.
+The associated draft bill, revised draft rules and guidance notes are expected to be published for consultation at the end of August 2023.
+This will include moving the Authority's requirements on technical provisions from guidance notes into the insurance prudential rules for applicable insurance classes.
+The Authority intends that the new requirements will enter into force on 31 March 2024.